 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.

+26. Pension commitments (continued)

 Principal actuarial assumptions

-2022 2021

-% %
+2023 % 2022 %

-Rate of increase in salaries 3.95 3.90
+Rate of increase in salaries 3.90 3.95

-Rate of increase for pensions in payment/inflation 2.95 2.90
+Rate of increase for pensions in payment/inflation 2.90 2.95

-Discount rate for scheme liabilities 4.25 1.65
+Discount rate for scheme liabilities 5.30 4.25

-Inflation assumption (CPI) 2.95 2.90
+Inflation assumption (CPI)